wp-plugins/kickstarter-video-embed/readme.txt

 == Installation ==

-1. Search for Kickstarter oEmbed from the Plugins > Add New screen.
+1. Search for 'Kickstarter Video Embed' from the Plugins > Add New screen.
 2. Install and activate the plugin.

 == Changelog ==